 Focus on anti-inflammatory foods

-Inflammation may be a driving force behind Hashimoto’s disease.
+Inflammation may be a driving force behind Hashimoto’s thyroiditis.
 As such, an anti-inflammatory diet rich in fruits and vegetables may significantly improve symptoms.

 Vegetables, fruits, spices, and fatty fish are just some examples of foods with powerful anti-inflammatory properties.